Mike Lindell Can’t Wait to Be ‘Humiliated’ by Jimmy Kimmel

 In April 2021, Lindell made a cameo at the height of his Trumpworld career which quickly ran off the tracks after he insisted he had evidence to prove wrongdoing in the 2020 election, which all pointed back to his quarter-baked allegations about Dominion Voting machines.

+Making the official announcement on his show Monday night, Jimmy Kimmel told viewers that Lindell has “repeatedly asked” to return as a guest and after what happened last time the host has made the claw machine a condition of his appearance.

+“I said if you get in one those I’ll do the interview, and good news, it looks like it’s happening tomorrow night,” Kimmel said, joking that it will be the perfect way to begin the show’s 21st year on the air.
+“I’ve finally found my purpose.”

-As to whether Tuesday might be a “humiliating” experience,” Lindell said he anticipates it will be.
+As to whether Tuesday might be a “humiliating” experience, Lindell told The Daily Beast he anticipates it will be.

 “Sure it is.
 But, I am willing to be humiliated to help save our country,” he snapped back.